seqan/seqan/manual/source/Tutorial/DataStructures/Alignment/AlignmentRepresentation.rst

 .. includefrags:: demos/tutorial/alignment_representation/graph.cpp.stdout

-The general usage of graphs is explained in the :ref:`tutorial-graphs` tutorial.
+The general usage of graphs is explained in the :ref:`tutorial-datastructures-graphs` tutorial.

 Assignment 2
 ^^^^^^^^^^^^